 “We have established a roadmap of how to move this technology forward,” Huang said, “What we need now is time and effort.
 I am optimistic that diamond transistors will ultimately become practical for high temperature electronic systems.”

-The paper Diamond lateral finFET with triode-like behavior was published in the journal Nature on February 10th, 2020.
+The paper Diamond lateral finFET with triode-like behavior was published in the journal Scientific Reports on February 10th, 2020.
 The other authors on the paper include Xiwei Bai, Stephen K. Lam, and Samuel Kim.

 HRL Laboratories, LLC, Malibu, California (hrl.com) is a corporate research-and-development laboratory owned by The Boeing Company and General Motors specializing in research into sensors and materials, information and systems sciences, applied electromagnetics, and microelectronics.
 HRL provides custom research and development and performs additional R&D contract services for its LLC member companies, the U.S. government, and other commercial companies.